SangjinKO/SER_SVM_opensmile/README.md

 Result: Accuracy: 68.4%

-*MEMO: Files should be categorized and stored in different folders by labels  (emotions)
+*MEMO: Files (corpus) should be categorized and stored in different folders by labels  (emotions)